SWAPDROiD/SwapMaterialDesign/README.md

 # SwapMaterialDesign
-This app contain come material designs for Android
+This app contain some material designs for Android